 This Day In Writing History

-On July 25th, 1897, the legendary American writer Jack London set sail from San Francisco en route to the Canadian Yukon.
-He was 21 at the time and accompanied by his much older brother-in-law, James Shepard.
+On July 25th, 1897, the legendary American writer Jack London set sail from San Francisco to the Canadian Yukon.
+He was only 21 at the time and accompanied by his much older brother-in-law, James Shepard.

 Following the Panic of '93, a precursor to the Great Depression, London found himself among the millions of other young men working grueling, low-paying, dead end jobs.
 For a time, he became a hobo and drifted from place to place.

 When the economy improved a little, he was able to save money for college, but later, new financial difficulties would force him to drop out.
 He never graduated.